dart-lang/site-www/src/_guides/language/numbers.md

 Most integer and double arithmetic has essentially the same behavior.
-There are, however, important differences — particularly when your code has strict expectations about precision, string formatting, or underlying runtime types.
+There are, however, important differences—particularly when your code has strict expectations about precision, string formatting, or underlying runtime types.

 When arithmetic results differ, as described in this section,